-Regulation for Students 8.1(b)(i) states that an allegation or complaint that a student has breached the Disciplinary Regulations may be dealt with, inter alia, by the Head of Student Services (or his/her nominated substitute) in accordance with the Preliminary Disciplinary Procedures outlined below:
+Regulation for Students 8.1(b)(i) states that an allegation or complaint that a student has breached the Disciplinary Regulations may be dealt with, inter alia, by the Director of Student Services (or his/her nominated substitute) in accordance with the Preliminary Disciplinary Procedures outlined below:

 The Director of Student Services will make a preliminary assessment to determine if there is a case to be answered.
 This assessment will be based on one or more of the following: